Muneerali199/BreatheEasy/README.md

 ## 📂 Project Structure

-Here's a high-level overview of the key directories:
+Here's a high-level overview of the key directories.
+For a complete breakdown, please see the `STRUCTURE.md` file in the root of the project.

 -   `src/app/`: Contains all the pages of the application, following the Next.js App Router structure.
 The main dashboard, historical data page, and notifications page are located here.
 -   `src/ai/`: Home to all Genkit-related logic.
 This includes AI flows for forecasting (`air-quality-forecast.ts`), historical analysis (`historical-air-quality.ts`), and notification strategies (`notification-strategy.ts`).